codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Invited users prompted for phone number during sign-up.
 ??BitBucket server pipeline trigger not firing on commit

 **GitOps**
 * **Save** button remains disabled when modifying fields for an existing Git Source.
 * Unable to create Git Sources both from the Codefesh CLI and UI with Bitbucket Server.
 * Rollouts Reporter for managed cluster uses SaaS instead of on-premises URL.
-* Commits to a second application in the same repository as another application, marks the Rollout for the first application as terminated when it actually continues .
+* Commits to a second application in the same repository as another application, marks the Rollout for the first application as terminated in the UI when it actually continues execution.

 ### Feature Flags